cesarsotovalero/cesarsotovalero.github.io/_posts/2020-1-6-deploying-to-maven-central.md

     </build>
     ```

- 7. Add javadoc and sources attachments:
+ 7. Add javadoc and sources attachments using the `maven-javadoc-plugin` and  `maven-source-plugin` :

     ```xml
     <build>